Greensill in sale talks after fund backers withdraw support

 By Tom Bergin and Brenna Hughes Neghaiwi

-LONDON/ZURICH March 2 (Reuters) - British fund Greensill Capital said it was in talks to sell large parts of its business on Tuesday after losing the backing of two asset managers who had underpinned parts of its supply chain financing model.
+LONDON/ZURICH, March 3 (Reuters) - British fund Greensill Capital said it was in talks to sell large parts of its business on Tuesday after losing the backing of two asset managers who had underpinned parts of its supply chain financing model.

 A source close to the discussions said the firm involved in the talks with Greensill was U.S. private equity firm Apollo, which declined to comment on the situation.
 Greensill did not immediately respond to a request for comment.